abcnorio/nspawn-aiml/Readme.md

 - [sandboxing with systemd](https://www.digitalocean.com/community/tutorials/how-to-sandbox-processes-with-systemd-on-ubuntu-20-04)

 > [!IMPORTANT]
-> A - not complete - list of virus scanners, rootkit detectors, etc. We have not tested each and do not have the knowledge to give a competent decision which engine is adequate for which task.
+> A - not complete - list of virus scanners, rootkit detectors, etc. is given below.
+We have not tested each and do not have the knowledge to give a competent decision which engine is adequate for which task.
 The tutorial cannot cover that.

 - clamav (virus scanner with [on-access scanning](https://docs.clamav.net/manual/Usage/Scanning.html#on-access-scanning))
-- rkhunter ( rootkit detection)
+- rkhunter (rootkit detection)
 - lynis (audit tool of system tools, can be applied to a container as well)
 - chkrootkit (check for rootkits)
 - LMD (linux malware detect)

-And for the people who know what they do.. btw - not everything is FOSS and this is just a list of possibilities, not a recommendation:
+And for the people who know what they do.. btw - not everything is FOSS and this is just a list of possibilities, not a recommendation (listed in alphabetical order):

 - AIDE
 - maltrail